What Causes Motorcycle Accidents

 - Speeding: Speeding is dangerous to everyone on the road, no matter who you are.
 Speeding causes all kinds of car accidents, as the driver or motorcyclist who is speeding has less of a chance to react to others before a collision occurs.
 The faster the speed, the more likely someone is going to get hurt, so motorcyclists should always be vigilant of others’ speed.

 - Dangerous road conditions: If the road is crumbling, wet, full of potholes, covered in debris, or lacking necessary signals and signs to warn drivers of unexpected conditions, motorcyclists can be put in a dangerous situation without even knowing it.
 Unsafe conditions can be damaging to all drivers on the road, but a motorcyclist has to be uniquely aware of their surroundings due to the dangers associated with their vehicle of choice.
 A motorcyclist should always keep an eye on the road and be ready to slow down in the event of inclement conditions.

 - Car doors: A passenger may forget to look before opening their door, and they may open their door directly into the path of a motorcyclist, leading to a crash.
 Motorcyclists should pay attention to parked cars, especially if they are moving at speed.

-If you or a loved one is involved in a motorcycle accident and are not at-fault, you should contact an experienced personal injury attorney.
+If you or a loved one is involved in a motorcycle accident and is not at-fault, you should contact us at Chris J. Roy, Jr. APLC in Alexandria, LA.
 An experienced, well-trained attorney can guide you through the recovery process, and get you the compensation you deserve for your medical treatment, pain and suffering, and lost wages.